 The initial version of the Sega CD was a square, front-loading model that attached to the bottom of the Genesis console.
 With no controls on the outside (only two lights), it was controlled entirely through software.
 Eventually this model was replaced with a more lightweight version that rode sidesaddle with the Genesis II.
 With a pop-top lid, this version felt flimsy and cheap.
 It was also known to have problems running certain games.

-The Genesis and its limited color palette was not ideal for video, and consequently the system's video footage appears extremely grainy.
-In most cases the video doesn't even fill the screen, but is displayed on a smaller window within the game screen.
-Although the Sega CD did add rotation and scaling capabilities, Sega couldn't really boast about this since the Super Nintendo already had those features built-in, with no upgrade required.
-Many Sega CD games were simply repackaged Genesis titles with enhanced music, FMV intermissions, and load times.
-To be fair, the load times are minimal compared to the Neo Geo CD or Playstation.
+The Genesis with its limited color palette was not well-suited to FMV, and consequently the Sega CD's footage appears very grainy.
+In most cases the video doesn't even fill the screen, but is displayed on a smaller window.
+Although the Sega CD did add rotation and scaling capabilities, it wasn't much of a selling point for Sega considering the Super Nintendo had those features all along.

 Controllers: B. The Sega CD uses the same controllers as the Sega Genesis.
 These are highly regarded, in spite of their modest, three-button configuration.

 Media: C. While the CD format is suitable for video games, the Sega CD didn't make the most of it.
 The sound quality of many Sega CD games is less than crystal clear, and the added load times probably made many early adopters think twice about their new investment.
 In addition, although CD games are considerably cheaper to produce than cartridges, Sega didn't bother passing along the savings to the customer.